SoulcodeAgency/bexio-chrome-extension/README.md

 Improves handling of time tracking in bexio

-There are 2 main features currrently:
+There are 3 main features currently:

 * It enables the user to save the form data as templates, and re-use it later.
   If you work on a specific project or work package and you have to track over and over again some time, this can help you fill out some of the base fields.
 * Importing time entries from ManicTime, and applying them step by step.
 This supports complete form filling, from selecting a template and the base fields like contact or project, but also the time, date and billable feature for every entry.
+* Converting the cumbersome tooltips to real text cells

 ## Feature Overview